 - Likelihood that the project will be completed within the proposed timeline.

 Research Grant recipients will be selected prior to the 2019 NAGAP Annual Conference.
 All applicants will be notified of the results no later than February 1, 2019.
 The research grant award will be disbursed by July 1, 2019.

-Research Grant recipients are expected to present their research projects at NAGAP's 2019 Annual Conference: Global Outlooks.
+Research Grant recipients are expected to present their research projects at NAGAP's 2020 Annual Conference.
 The Research Committee will work with award recipients to submit a conference proposal.

 All applicants are expected to conduct their research in an ethical and responsible manner following the research protocols of their academic institution.